jakoberzar/advent-of-code-2020/README.md

 # Advent of Code 2020

 My solutions for Advent of Code 2020.
-Language choice not yet final :)
+I like to use Advent of Code to get some practice on languages which I haven't used a lot of.
+This year, I was satisfied with using Rust, so I didn't really try write in other languages as much as I planned.
+I might write additional solutions in other languages sometime later.

 | Day | Rust | F#  | Kotlin | Python |
 | --- | ---- | --- | ------ | ------ |